Chart Color Schemes

 Hillsdale's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-AreaSearch's assessment found low prevalence of common health conditions across both young and old age cohorts.
-The rate of private health cover was exceptionally high at approximately 60% of the total population (3,491 people).
+AreaSearch assessed mortality rates and chronic condition prevalence, finding both young and older age cohorts had low prevalence of common health conditions.
+Private health cover was found to be high at approximately 60% of the total population (3,491 people).
 The most common medical conditions were asthma and mental health issues, impacting 6.1 and 5.8% of residents respectively.
-77.6% of residents declared themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
+77.6% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents showed low chronic condition prevalence.
-Hillsdale has 12.7% of residents aged 65 and over (738 people), which is lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors were particularly strong, with national rankings even higher than the general population.
+The area has 12.5% of residents aged 65 and over (726 people), lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors were particularly strong, with national rankings higher than the general population.

 Frequently Asked Questions - Health